schema-inspector/schema-inspector/README.md

 # Schema-Inspector

-Schema-Inspector is a powerful tool to validate or sanitize JavaScript objects.
+Schema-Inspector is a powerful tool to sanitize and validate JS objects.
-It's disigned to work both client-side and server-side.

-Schema-Inspector is designed to be scalable, and allow asynchronous and synchronous calls.
+It's disigned to work both client-side and server-side and to be scalable with allowing asynchronous and synchronous calls.

 ## Installation